-We totally get that you’ve come for the best investment options for 2021, but first, a word of caution about the word “best.”
+We totally get that you’ve come for the best investment options for 2022, but first, a word of caution about the word “best.”
 There is no such thing as a one-size-fits-all investment strategy, so one person’s “best” investment for providing a lifetime of financial smooth sailing might be another’s Titanic iceberg.
+That’s especially true in the turbulent markets we’ve seen in the first months of this year.
 The only thing we can say with any certainty is that your “best” strategy should be to completely research any investment option before committing any actual money.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 What is your investing goal?

 How you invest depends on what exactly you’re investing for.
-You might be investing money for a down payment on a house you intend to buy in six months.
-Maybe you’re investing to help your 14 year-old with her upcoming university tuition.
-You might want to invest money to live off when you retire in 30 years or so.
-Notice the biggest difference between these three goals?
+You might be investing money for a down payment on a house you intend to buy in 6 months.
+Maybe you’re investing to help your 14-year-old with her sooner-than-you-think university tuition.
+You might want to invest money to live off of when you retire in 30 years or so.
+Notice the biggest difference among these three goals?
 The time horizons.
 Your investing decisions will be considerably different based on when you’ll need your money.

 What is your overall investment risk tolerance?

 Regardless of exactly when you need to access your investment, you may have a different risk tolerance than other investors.
 Risk tolerance is a term that simply means how much of your investment you can afford to lose.
-If your entire investment was abducted by aliens and your life wouldn’t be materially affected in any way, you have an incredibly high-risk tolerance.
+If your entire investment was abducted by aliens and your life wouldn’t be materially affected in any way, you have an incredibly high risk tolerance.
+(You are also very fortunate.
+Congrats.)
 If without the money you intend to invest you might have to file for personal bankruptcy, your risk tolerance is extremely low.